-Rift Valley fever is a serious emerging viral disease that primarily affects domesticated animals (such as cattle, sheep and goats) and humans.
-Recurrent outbreaks have been documented in sub-Saharan Africa and have spread outside continental Africa to Madagascar, and the Arabian Peninsula, killing hundreds of thousands of animals and more than a thousand humans.
-The Rift Valley fever virus, a member of the Bunyaviridae family, genus Phlebovirus, is mainly transmitted by mosquitoes and causes necrotic hepatitis, hemorrhagic fever, and abortions with high mortality among newborn and young animals.
-Humans can also be infected through aerosols or by physical contact with body fluids, and organs of infected animals.
+Rift Valley fever (RVF) is a an arthropod-borne emerging viral disease that primarily affects domesticated animals (such as cattle, sheep and goats) and humans, with recent outbreaks in sub-Saharan Africa, Madagascar, and the Arabian Peninsula, killing hundreds of thousands of animals and more than a thousand humans.
+RVF is characterized by necrotic hepatitis, hemorrhagic fever, and abortions with high mortality among newborn and young animals.
 Most patients suffer a self-limiting, febrile illness.
-However, a subset of patients develop severe forms characterized by hepatitis with fatal hemorrhagic fever, encephalitis or ocular disease.
-The mortality rate has been reported to vary from 1 to 14 %.
-Little is known about the natural host factors that influence the progression and severity of Rift Valley fever disease in humans and animals.
-The large variation in individual response to the infectious agent suggests the existence of host genetic factors influencing susceptibility to Rift Valley fever.
-At present, it is impossible to dissect host genetic determinants of Rift Valley fever severity in humans and livestock as no one has access to the large numbers of cases required for a genome-wide association study.
-Animal models of Rift Valley fever disease are needed to perform functional studies in a controlled setting, and to better define genetic susceptibility factors.
-We are using genetic approaches in the mouse to study the pathogenesis and the genetic factors involved in the severity of Rift Valley fever disease.
+However, a subset of patients develop severe forms characterized by hepatitis with fatal hemorrhagic fever, encephalitis or ocular disease, with a mortality rate ranging from 1 to 14 %.
+The large variation in individual response to the infectious agent suggests the existence of host genetic factors influencing susceptibility to RVF.